(Photo by Michael Price)

 Described as having a “uniquely Midwestern softness and heartfelt authenticity,” Sara Swenson delivers that sentiment with catchy, thoughtful songwriting that hooks audiences in.
 In the week before she performs at the annual Folk Alliance International conference in Kansas City, we talk with Swenson about her music and what’s next for her.

-The Deli: Down and dirty: 1 sentence to describe your music.
+The Deli: Down and dirty: one sentence to describe your music.

-The Deli: What have been your greatest accomplishments as a band?
+The Deli: What have been your greatest accomplishments as a musician?

 The Deli: What does supporting local music mean to you?

-The Deli: Who are your favorite non-local musicians right now?
+The Deli: Who are your favorite local and non-local musicians right now?

 The Deli: What is your ultimate fantasy concert bill to play on?

 Swenson: So tough!
 So many people I’d love to play with.
 Can I just sing duets with Ryan Adams, Justin Vernon, and Willie Nelson?